Go to content

 Your counsellor can help you personalize the walking route to suit your needs, and recognize and reduce barriers.
 Some people prefer walking on trails, some prefer streets, and some like to walk and find a bench or picnic table to sit and talk.
 If you would like to try this, ask your counsellor for more details.

-Now Accepting Practicum Placements for Clinical Counselling
+Practicum Placements for Clinical Counselling